 Method: Performing Arts continuously uses verbal feedback based on clear assessment criteria.
-Assessment criteria for KS3 are taken from the trust-wide band descriptors.
-Live marking is used following listening/watching tasks and quizzes which test theoretical knowledge.
-Exit tickets are used twice per module and relevant DART tasks are set based on these.
+Assessment criteria for KS3 are taken from the GEP band descriptors.

+Live marking is used following listening tasks and quizzes which test theoretical knowledge.
+DART tasks are set as a result of verbal feedback and exit tickets twice per module.

 At Key Stage 4, written feedback is provided alongside DART tasks at least twice per module.
 Verbal feedback is given every lesson to support development of practical work.

-Rationale: Performing Arts given the practical nature of the subjects in performing arts making give verbal feedback every lesson important for ensuring students continuously improve their work before their final performance and composition assessments.
+Rationale: Performing Arts give verbal feedback every lesson which allows students to continuously improve their work before final performance and composition assessments.
 The method ensures students have clarity about what they need to do next in order to progress, in small steps.
 Specific DART tasks are set as part of responsive teaching in order to address misconceptions which have arisen or reteach material as required.
 Likewise, live marking gives the teacher the opportunity to address any inaccuracies in theory before students are asked to apply theory during practical tasks.

-Frequency: Verbal feedback is given regularly each lesson and DART tasks provided twice per module.
+Frequency: Verbal feedback is given every lesson and DART tasks provided twice per module.
 Live marking and feedback is used every lesson for listening tasks and quizzes.

+Media Studies

-Media Studies Method: The Media Department provides feedback to every child using the Whole Class Feedback Model.
-Teachers will list key skills with clarity, using the exam board criteria as a guide, that should be achieved in the assessment and share these with students.
+Method: The Media Department provides feedback to every child using the Whole Class Feedback Model.
+Teachers will list key skills with clarity, using the EDUQAS mark scheme as a guide, that should be achieved in the assessment and share these with students.
 Teachers will then provide a personalised WWW/EBI to every student by referring to these skills.

 Rationale: The Media Department utilises Whole Class Feedback as it allows for feedback to be given on a granular level, allowing us to reduce a complicated series of interwoven skills to a clear and simple format.
 The method ensures students have clarity about what they need to do next in order to progress, at a level appropriate to them in that moment, and allows for precise personalisation without causing cognitive overload.

 Frequency: Feedback is given to all learners twice a half term including at the November and Summer assessment points where at least one of these feedback sheets will relate directly to the examination.
-PSHE Method: Within PSHE students are required to give self-reflective feedback at the end of each lesson, relating what they are learning to their future; either health, safety, well-being, relationships or careers.
-This feedback identifies their personal take on the lesson content and the depth of understanding.
-Staff are required to read these reflections throughout the next lesson to ensure that misconceptions are identified and addressed quickly.
-Rationale: PSHE sometimes covers content that can be quite difficult or uncomfortable for students to learn/discuss.
-Therefore, having a moment at the end of the lesson where students reflect on the content and how it has impacted them supports a depth of understanding.
-Frequency: Students give this feedback each lesson to ensure that any misconceptions regarding topics are identified quickly.